Verne Lewellen: Executive

 In 1950, he joined the Packers as a member of the executive committee, served as the Packers' general manager from 1954 through 1958 and business manager from 1959 to 1967.
-As General Manager of the Packers, Lewellen had the assistance of talent scount Jack Vainisi (hired in 1950) in finding players to select.
+As General Manager of the Packers, Lewellen had the assistance of talent scout Jack Vainisi (hired in 1950) in finding players to select.

 Together, they helped the team draft many notable stars that would eventually help coach Vince Lombardi win the franchise five NFL Titles, such as Bart Starr, Paul Hornung, Ray Nitschke, Forrest Gregg, Jim Taylor, Jerry Kramer, Ron Kramer, and Max McGee.

 Legal career

 Completing a law degree from University of Nebraska College of Law during his professional football career, he ran successfully for Brown County (WI) District Attorney in 1928 against Packer teammate LaVern Dilweg and was re-elected in 1930.
 He lost the seat in the 1932 election and practiced law until his retirement.

 Personal life

-Lewellen died on April 16, 1980, at the age of 78.
+Lewellen married Betty Welch, who he went to high school with, on January 25, 1925, in Lincoln, Nebraska.
+Like her husband, Elizabeth was a graduate of the University of Nebraska and their marriage took place at the Chi Omega sorority house on campus.
+They had two children, a son and daughter, before Elizabeth died on April 15, 1932, due to complications from a surgery that was performed in 1931.
+On November 9, 1934, Lewellen married Hortense Christiansen and they had one son together.
+Hortense died on May 4, 1946, after a six-week-long illness.

+While visiting his son in Rockville, Maryland, in 1980, Lewellen was hospitalized due to complications from a surgery.
+He died in Rockville a few weeks later on April 16, 1980, and then was buried at Fort Howard Memorial Park in Green Bay.